adrelanos/tor-ctrl/README.md

 #### Unknown

 If the response is unexpected, run with option `-r` to get the information that will be used to connect to tor's controller.
 If they are correct, use option `-d` to debug the script and be very verbose.

+**Warning: You should review the information before you want to share before posting on a issue, because it can contain the authentication string (password and cookie hex) and the control host, in the case the host is external (not localhost), anyone with both information will be able to authenticate to your controller.
+If you haven't set the authentication method and the control host is external and shared, this is far worse as there is no authentication string, so strongly recommended to configure an [authentication method for your controller](#authentication-method).**